jaspalsarrah/jaspalsarrah.github.io/_posts/2025-08-21-Predicting-Customer-Loyalty-Using-Machine-Learning.md

 ```ruby
 loyalty_predictions = regressor.predict(to_be_scored)
 ```
-These scores could now be tagged to the respective customer id's and back into the database for either marketing purposes or just to gain an understanding of the customers.
+These scores can now be tagged to the respective customer id's and back into the database for either marketing purposes or just to gain an understanding of the customers.